WorldQL/docs.worldql.com/docs/architecture/scripts.md

 :::caution Coming soon!

-Scripts are not yet implemented in WorldQL.
-They will be released alongside Entities early next year.
+Scripts in WorldQL are coming soon!
+They will be released publicly alongside Entities in Q2 2022.
+If you're interested in getting access early, please email us at hello@worldql.com

 :::